SSby2S/Extraction/README.md

-# Quanti
+# Extracting Data

-Including algorithms for data extraction via API and ETL
+Including algorithms for data extraction by API and ETL

-Extraction Data by API or ETL